jacoblundeen/jacoblundeen.github.io/index.md

 [Exercise Prediction](https://htmlpreview.github.io/?https://github.com/jacoblundeen/Coursera_Machine_Learning_Project/blob/master/Machine_Learning.html)
 <br><br>
 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
-These type of devices are part of the quantified self-movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, we will use data from accelerometers on the belt, forearm, arm, and dumbbell of six participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+In this project, I will use data from accelerometers on the belt, forearm, arm, and dumbbell of six participants that were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
+Using this data, I attempt to correctly predict which exercise the participants were doing and if they did them correctly or not.
 <br><br>
   <a href="https://github.com/jacoblundeen/Coursera_Machine_Learning_Project">View Code on GitHub</a>